Archibald Clark Kerr, 1st Baron Inverchapel: Diplomatic career

 As the war neared its end, Kerr became increasingly concerned about Soviet plans for the postwar world.
-He did not think the Soviets to plan to begin spreading world revolution, but feared that they were preparing to exert their influence well beyond their prewar sphere of influence.
-He voiced deepseated concerns about Soviet expansionism for the first time in a lengthy memorandum on Soviet policy dated 31 August 1944.
-He then forecast three likely results of the war: the removal of any immediate threat to Soviet security, the consolidation of Stalin's dominant position and the Soviet use of communist parties in other countries to serve interests of "Russia as a state as distinct from Russia as a revolutionary notion".
+He did not think the Soviets planned to begin spreading world revolution, but feared that they were preparing to exert their power well beyond their prewar sphere of influence.
+He voiced deep-seated concerns about Soviet expansionism for the first time in a lengthy memorandum on Soviet policy dated 31 August 1944.
+He then forecast three likely results of the war: the removal of any immediate threat to Soviet security, the consolidation of Stalin's dominant position and the Soviet use of communist parties in other countries to serve the interests of "Russia as a state as distinct from Russia as a revolutionary notion".
 This closely resembled the conclusions that George F. Kennan included in a telegram to Washington a few months later.

-After the war, he was appointed Ambassador to the United States, a post that he held until 1948.
+After the war, he was appointed Ambassador to the United States, a post he held until 1948.
 An acquaintance of Guy Burgess and Donald Duart Maclean's superior in Washington, he took their defection to the Soviet Union badly.
 The affair also cast a shadow over his career.

 He was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in the 1935 New Year Honours and a Knight Grand Cross in 1942 and was sworn of the Privy Council in 1944.
 In 1946 he was elevated to the peerage as Baron Inverchapel, of Loch Eck in the County of Argyll.

-From November 1948 to January 1949 he was a member of the British delegation of the Committee for the Study of European Unity, convened by the Brussels Treaty Organisation to draw up the blueprint of the future Council of Europe.
+From November 1948 to January 1949 he was a member of the British delegation to the Committee for the Study of European Unity, convened by the Brussels Treaty Organisation to draw up the blueprint of the future Council of Europe.